Armen-Jean-Andreasian/License-header-injector/README.md

 ## Usage
-- Then importing the injector class
+- Extract the script file, then:

 ```python
 from script import LicenceInjector